kavindaperera/Sinhala-Cinema-Artists-Search/README.md

 ### Elasticsearch
 You need to first setup elasticsearch locally.
-Once elasticsearch is ready, start elastic search on port `localhost:9200` Do the following steps to index `index-artists` on your local elasticsearch cluster
+Once elasticsearch is ready, start elastic search on port `localhost:9200` Then do the following steps to index `index-artists` on your local elasticsearch cluster

 ```
 cd elasticsearch
 python json_bulk_upload.py
 ```

-You can check whether the indexing was successful by sending a `GET` reqeust to `http://localhost:9200/index-artists/` , which will return in the index mapping.
+You can check whether the indexing was successful by sending a `GET` reqeust to `localhost:9200/index-artists/` , which will return in the index mapping.

 ### Start Flask Application
 Once the elasticsearch is up and running, do the following steps to start the `flask` application.